• Skip to primary navigation

 Jump to Recipe Print Recipe

-Home » Recipes » Cookies » Almond and Pistachio Biscotti
+Home » Recipes » Cookies » Almond Pistachio Biscotti Cookies

-February is here which means that in a few days, we will celebrate Tu BiShvat.
-I am bringing you another easy parve recipe to serve as your holiday dessert or even just a yummy dessert to enjoy any time of the year.
+Originally I baked these biscotti cookies to celebrate Tu BiShvat.
+This recipe is another easy parve recipe to serve as your holiday dessert or even just a yummy dessert to enjoy any time of the year.

 During this time of the year, the almond trees are blooming in Israel and they look so beautiful.
 For this recipe, I chose to use almonds and pistachios as these are also very classic flavors in biscotti cookies.